duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 We may be more precise later

-A process can be uniquely characterized by anumber of elements:
+A process can be uniquely characterized by a number of elements:
 - identifier
   - unique identifier associated w/ process to distinguish from all other processes
   - pid - process ID unique to a process